Blog

 Step 2: Utilize the AI Search Tool

-Click the “Download Data” button.
-Choose between sample or full data.
-Select your preferred format—Shapefile, KML, GeoJSON, or another supported type.
-Accept the terms and start the download.
+Click on the “Download Data” button.
+Choose between a sample dataset or the full dataset.
+Then, select the preferred format—Shapefile, KML, GeoJSON, or any of the 15+ supported formats.
+Accept the terms and conditions and finalize the download.

 Conclusion